moparisthebest/xmpp-proxy/README.md

   1. `incoming` - enables `incoming_listen` config option for reverse proxy STARTTLS/TLS
   2. `outgoing` - enables `outgoing_listen` config option for outgoing proxy STARTTLS/TLS
   3. `quic` - enables `quic_listen` config option for reverse proxy QUIC, and QUIC support for `outgoing` if it is enabled
-  4. `websocket` - enables `websocket_listen` config option for reverse proxy WebSocket
+  4. `websocket` - enables reverse proxy WebSocket on `incoming_listen`, and WebSocket support for `outgoing` if it is enabled
   5. `logging` - enables configurable logging

 So to build only supporting reverse proxy STARTTLS/TLS, no QUIC, run: `cargo build --release --no-default-features --features incoming`